MicrosoftDocs/dynamics-365-project-operations/articles/sales/manage-project-based-opportunities.md

 ---
 title: Manage project opportunities
 description: This article provides information about how to work with opportunities that are related to projects.
-author: rumant
+author: suvaidya
+ms.author: suvaidya
-ms.date: 10/21/2020
+ms.date: 06/10/2024
-ms.topic: article
+ms.topic: how-to
+ms.custom:
+  - bap-template
 ms.reviewer: johnmichalak
-ms.author: rumant

 ---

 # Manage project opportunities